tj/asset/Readme.md

 ### The Repository

  By default the repo bundled with `asset` is used, however the `~/.assets` configuration file is checked first.
-Perhaps down the road if/when asset becomes more flexible a repo will be hosted, for now simply fork the project and send a pull request.
+Perhaps down the road if/when asset becomes more flexible a repo will be hosted, for now simply fork the project edit `./assets.json`, and send a pull request.

 ## License